avkoehl/ca-river-valleys/README.md

 ## Workflow Steps

 The workflow below outlines the steps to generate valley floor polygons for all the huc10s in California.

 ### 1. Setup and Configuration

 #### Setup
-Run the setup rule to initialize whitebox, download necessary data files such as the land masks
+Run the setup rule to initialize whitebox, download necessary data files such as the land masks.
 ```bash
 poetry run snakemake setup -j1
 ```

 To generate the list of all HUCs in California.
 This is optional if you already have a list of HUCs you want to process.
+It will save the list of HUCs to a file called `data/target_huc10s.csv`.

 ```bash
 poetry run snakemake generate_targets -j1
 ```